-Office premises over 20 years
+Office premises over: 20 years

 Office equipment over 5 years

 Garden equipment over 5 years

-Computer equipment over 4 years
+Computer equipment over 4 vears

 A full year's depreciation is charged on these assets in the year of purchase, but no charge is made in the year of disposal.
+The capitalisation lower limit for other fixed assets is £750.